 Gender in the Manga Blogosphere

-Personalizing Feminism in Basara – Melinda’s personal take on feminism in Yumi Tamura’s Basara
+Personalizing Feminism in Basara – MJ’s personal take on feminism in Yumi Tamura’s Basara

 Soapbox: Women’s Manga – The state of women’s manga in the US